Fire and rescue services

 To reduce the risk of theft:

-Tourist scams exist in Greece, including taxis, hotels, restaurants, and vehicle hire services.
+Tourist scams exist, including taxis, hotels, restaurants, and vehicle hire services.
 If you've been the victim of a scam, report your claims to the nearest Police station and be prepared to support your claim with evidence.

 Under Greek law, all suppliers of goods and services must issue you a receipt.

-Serious physical and sexual assaults occur in Athens and on islands such as Mykonos, Santorini and Ios.
+Serious physical and sexual assaults occur in Athens and on islands, including Mykonos, Santorini, Zakynthos and Ios.
 There's also a risk of drink spiking with the intention of sexual assault.

 Racially motivated and homophobic attacks have occurred.